Pediatric Dentistry

 Financial Arrangement: UC Salary Breakdown

-Program Director: Dr. David Chin (interim)
+Program Director: Dr. Ghassem Ansari

 The UCLA Pediatric Dentistry Residency Program is a postgraduate certificate program designed to produce strong academically based pediatric dentists who may choose to pursue a career in private practice, community health centers, teaching, or a combination of positions; and who are knowledgeable about disparities in the delivery of dental care, issues around access to dental care, and who advocate for solutions.